lionelmace/databases-for-postgresql/howto-extensions.md

 - For `pg_repack` to run reliably, your deployment should be on PostgreSQL 9.6 and above.
 - Any user can run `pg_repack`, but the command is only able to repack a table that they have permissions on.
 - `pg_repack` needs to take an exclusive lock on objects it is reorganizing at the end of the reorganization.
 If it can't get this lock after a certain period, it cancels all conflicting queries.
 If it can't do so, the reorg fails.
 By default, only the admin user on PostgreSQL 9.6 and greater is able to cancel conflicting queries.
-If you want to expose the ability to cancel queries to other database users, you can grant the `pg_signal_backend` role [from the admin user](/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management#the-admin-user).
+To expose the ability to cancel queries to other database users, grant the `pg_signal_backend` role [from the admin user](/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management#the-admin-user).

 ## Available Extensions
 {: #available-extensions}